SzymonAmcmods/MyBike/README.md

 # MyBike
-A Website where i post my biketrips just formyself
+A Website where i post my bike trips just for myself